Adina cordifolia

 Adina cordifolia, synonym Haldina cordifolia, is a flowering plant in the family Rubiaceae.
 It is native to southern Asia, from India east to China and Vietnam and south to Peninsular Malaysia.
-It is known as haldu, kadam or kadamba in Hindi and Gáo tròn in Vietnamese.

 Adina cordifolia is a deciduous tree that can grow well over 20 metres high.
 The flowers may be insignificant individually but can be seen as attractive when they bloom together in inflorescences with a circumference of 20–30 mm.
 They are usually yellow often tinged with a shade of pink.
 A. cordifolia usually blossoms during winter (dry season) months.
 The bark of the tree acts as an antiseptic.